-Clay Pot Cooking is an easy & natural process, and once you are used to it it's so hard to go back to conventional cookware!
-Lara, a nutritionist in New York City, had this to say after using the pots for the 1st time: “I just finished cooking with your pot for the first time.
+Lara, a nutritionist in New York City, said this after using MEC for the first time: “I just finished cooking with your pot for the first time.
 It was fantastic.
 I am not someone who is good in the kitchen, but your directions are very clear, and the process felt very natural...”

 MEC pots are made using the best skill + technology available today.
 They are sturdy, well built, strong cooking pots & pans made with you -- the cook in mind.
 With proper use & care, they can last a very long time!